uqwhua/TrjLink/README.md

 Source code for ICDE 2019 paper: [Moving Object Linking Based on Historical Trace](https://ieeexplore.ieee.org/abstract/document/8731507) and TKDE 2020 paper: [Trajectory-Based Spatiotemporal Entity Linking](https://ieeexplore.ieee.org/abstract/document/9250637)

 ## Problem Description
-Given two sets of moving objects with their historical traces （one as data, the other as query), we expect to find the top-k candidates for each object in the query set, which are highly possible to the same individual in real life
+Given two sets of moving objects with their historical traces (one as data, the other as query), we expect to find the top-k candidates for each object in the query set, which are highly possible to be the same individual in real life.

 ## Dataset
 T-Drive is a publicly available dataset and can be downloaded [here](https://www.microsoft.com/en-us/research/publication/t-drive-trajectory-data-sample/).